 More intense cost and competitive pressure also adds to the challenges.
 In Asia, digitalization is a top priority when it comes to industrial policy.
 Examples of this include the “Made in China 2025” initiative and the Korean “Manufacturing Innovation 3.0” strategy.
 Only companies that position themselves globally and operate at the cutting edge of technological development will be able to assert themselves in this environment.
 After all, consistently using smart technologies significantly improves product quality and reduces production costs.

-Flexibility and efficiency no longer at odds: together towards sustainable production
+Flexibility and efficiency no longer at odds: together towards sustainable and resilient production

-Sustainability is also moving up to the top of the agenda.
+Sustainability and resilience are also moving up to the top of the agenda.
 A growing number of companies are setting ambitious targets to reduce energy and resource consumption.
-CO2 emissions should be sufficiently reduced so that companies can contribute to achieving the goals of the Paris Agreement and keeping global warming well below 2 °C. We at Merck KGaA, Darmstadt, Germany are also committed to become climate neutral by 2040.
+CO2 emissions should be sufficiently reduced so that companies can contribute to achieving the goals of the Paris Agreement and keeping global warming well below 2°C. We at Merck KGaA, Darmstadt, Germany, are also committed to become climate neutral by 2040.
 Digitalizing industrial processes helps optimize resource consumption and reduce CO2 emissions.

 The smart factory is modular.
 It consists of specialized production units with standardized interfaces that are flexibly combined as required.
 All modules are interconnected and communicate with each other.
 The manufacturing process becomes self-learning by analyzing large amounts of data, enabling it to carry out predictive maintenance.
 The entire production chain can be monitored with the aid of computers, meaning it can be shaped more flexibly and controlled more efficiently.
 According to a study by VDI and the professional society for the chemical industry DECHEMA in which we also participated, this leads to medium-term material and energy savings of up to 30%.
 This, in turn, reduces costs as well as the environmental footprint.